maxscharwath/maxscharwath/README.md

 # Hello there, I'm Maxime Scharwath 👋

 ## Who am i?
-- ⌨️ I'm an Software Engineer Student from Switzerland 🇨🇭
+- ⌨️ I'm an Software Engineer from Switzerland 🇨🇭
-- 🎓 I'm currently learning at engineer school HEIG-VD in Switzerland
 - 🤖 I'm passionate about development, hacking and creating cool things.

 ## Languages & more 📚